CiscoTestAutomation/DevNetAutomationExchange/ShutAllInterfaces/README.md

 > How can I shut all the interfaces on a specific device.

 At Cisco Live, an attendee asked me this very question.
 He had to shut multiple devices, but wanted to make sure it would not affect his production network.
-However, he did not want to waste his time shutting hundred to thousand of interfaces manually.
+Though, he did not want to waste his time shutting thousand of interfaces manually.

 We sat together, and coded this small but very useful script.

-This becomes very important when wanting to decomission a device.
-It allows to make sure the network is performing as expecting without this device operational.
+This script becomes very important when wanting to decomission a device.
+It allow to make sure the network is performing as expecting without this device being operational.
 However, it can be brought back in a few seconds if needed.

-The "Un shut" configuration is also provided at the end of the run, to quickly revert if needed.
+The "Un shut" configuration is provided at the end of the run, to quickly revert if needed.

 Other ideas to enhance this script could be: